coda/packs-sdk/docs/guides/advanced/schemas.md

     },
   },
   // When creating the sync table, automatically add columns for these fields.
-  featuredProperties: ["director", "actors"],
+  featuredProperties: ['director', 'actors'],
   // ...
 });
 ```

 !!! tip
 Select a small but meaningful set of featured columns for your sync tables.
 Too few and users may not know what data is available, and too many could be overwhelming.

 ### Reference schemas {: #references}